-- 2.(1) The provisions of this Act apply to- - (a) all national departments and national government components; - (b) all Offices of the Premier, all provincial departments and provincial government components; and - (c) all municipalities and municipal government components,and their employees, except where provided otherwise in this Act. - (2) Except as provided for in subsection (3), the provisions of this Act apply to members of the Security and Intelligence Services and educators and their institutions only in so far as they are not contrary to the laws governing their employment. - (3) The following provisions apply to members of the Security and Intelligence Services and educators and their institutions: - (a) sections 15(6), 29, 30, 36, 37 and 54; - (b) norms and standards set in regulations made in terms of- - (i) section 44(1)(a)(i) in respect of personnel and public administration systems; and - (ii) section 44(1)(a)(iv) to (vi) and (ix). - (4) The provisions of this Act only apply to a head of a national department appointed in terms of section 207(1) or 209(2) of the Constitution to the extent that the subject-matter of those provisions are not provided for in any other law governing their employment.
+- (ii) section 44(1)(a)(iv) to (vi) and (ix). - (4) The following provisions apply to members of the Regular Force of the South African National Defence Force, referred to in paragraph (a) of the definition of "Security Services" in section 1, and Intelligence Services and their institutions: - (a) Section 37; - (b) norms and standards set in regulations made in terms of- - (i) section 44(1)(a)(i) in respect of personnel and public administration systems; and - (ii) section 44(1)(a)(iv) to (vi) and (ix). - (5) The provisions of this Act only apply to a head of a national department appointed 20 in terms of section 207(1) or 209(2) of the Constitution to the extent that the subject matter of those provisions are not provided for in any other law governing their employment.

-Objects of Act
+Object of Act

-- 3. The object of this Act is to ensure efficient, quality, collaborative and accountable service delivery by institutions to alleviate poverty and promote social and economic development of the people of the Republic through- - (a) providing for the use and development of institutions, systems, practices, procedures, personnel, including information and communication technologies, in a manner which maximises-

-- human potential and address staff shortages and barriers to staff mobility; and - (ii) efficiency in institutions and service delivery; - (b) providing for frameworks for personnel and public administration systems, practices and procedures in institutions; - (c) providing for the setting of standards for services to be delivered by institutions and facilitating a culture of service delivery across institutions; - (d) providing for the transfer of functions within and between the national and provincial spheres of government other than functions conferred by the Constitution or any other legislation; - (e) providing for the transfer of employees upon a function transfer in terms of this Act or any legislation; - (f) providing for a senior management service across all institutions; - (g) providing for standards of conduct and anti-corruption measures to promote service delivery, ethical conduct and professionalism of employees; - (h) providing for electronic government as a key mechanism to improve internal efficiency of institutions and service delivery; and - (i) promoting innovation for the purpose of enhanced effectiveness, efficiency and economy of service delivery.
+- 3. The object of this Act is, with due regard to the values and principles in section 25 195(1) of the Constitution, to ensure efficient, quality, collaborative and accountable service delivery by institutions to alleviate poverty and promote social and economic development of the people of the Republic by- - (a) providing for the use and development of institutions, systems, practices, procedures, human and other resources, including information and communication technologies, in a manner which maximises- - human potential and addresses staff shortages and barriers to staff mobility; and - (ii) efficiency in institutions and service delivery; - (b) providing for frameworks for personnel and public administration systems, 35 practices and procedures in institutions; - (c) providing for the setting of standards for services to be delivered by institutions and facilitating a culture of service delivery across institutions; - (d) removing and preventing unjustifiable disparities in conditions of service of employees in institutions across three spheres of government; - (e) providing for the transfer of functions within and between the national and provincial spheres of government other than functions conferred by the Constitution or any other law; - (f) providing for the transfer of employees necessary in terms of this Act or any other law; - (g) providing for a Senior Management Service across all institutions; - (h) providing for standards of conduct and anti-corruption measures to promote service delivery, ethical conduct and professionalism of employees; - (i) providing for electronic government as a key mechanism to improve internal efficiency of institutions and service delivery; and 50 - (j) promoting innovation for the purpose of enhanced effectiveness, efficiency and economy of service delivery.